VishnuCheruvakkara/AgriFlow-Community-web-app/README.md

    ```
    docker-compose build
    ```

-   This will read the docker-compose.yml file and build the backend using their respective Dockerfiles.
+   > This will read the docker-compose.yml file and build the backend using their respective     Dockerfiles.

-4. Start the Project :
+ 3. Start the Project :
    ```
    docker-compose up -d
    ```

-   The backend (Django server) will now be running at http://localhost:8000.
+   > The backend (Django server) will now be running at http://localhost:8000.

 ### 🌐 Frontend Setup (Manual) :
 1. Navigate to Frontend Directory :
      ```
-     cd ../front_end
+     cd front_end
      ```
 2. Install Frontend Dependencies :
      ```